mitchell-reynolds/bootstrap/README.md

 # QUICKSTART (CLI)
 With [Anaconda](https://docs.anaconda.com/anaconda/install/)
 and [MongoDB](https://www.mongodb.com/docs/manual/installation/)
-installed on your local, run this commands to get up and running in ~10min as you'll download the entire clinicaltrials.gov database.
+installed, run this commands to get up and running in ~10min as you'll download the entire clinicaltrials.gov database and FDA approval file.

 _Note, I have a Macbook with the M2 chip so your environment might not translate._
 _The better path would be to have this spun up in a server but that's a later problem_ 😉